ortus-docs/coldbox-docs/models/wirebox_binder.md

 # WireBox Binder

-You can have an optional [WireBox](http://wiki.coldbox.org/wiki/WireBox.cfm) configuration binder that can fine-tune the WireBox engine and also where you can create fancy object mappings, aliases and even more model locations by convention.
-Usually you will find this binder by convention in your config/WireBox.cfc location and it looks like this:
+You can have an optional WireBox configuration binder that can fine-tune the WireBox engine and also where you can create object mappings, and even more model locations by convention.
+Usually you will find this binder by convention in your `config/WireBox.cfc` location and it looks like this:

 ```js
 component extends="coldbox.system.ioc.config.Binder"{